 Imagine the scenario that you are selling your 3-year-old VW Golf with 30,000 miles on the clock privately.
 You want £5,000 for it, so what do you advertise it for?
 Advertise it for £5,000 and you won’t get £5,000.
 But advertise it for £15,000 and you won’t get a single call.
 However, advertise it for £5,995 and you have created yourself £995 of negotiation ‘wriggle room’.

 Some negotiation courses talk about extreme opening positions.
 They tend to be the providers that train the Buyers!
-As you will see from the example, extreme doesn’t work if you are selling.
+As you will see from the example, extremes don’t work if you are selling.
 You need to remain credible.

 Unfortunately, the world is not fair.
 What does the first professional motor trader say and do as he or she comes to see your car?
 They suck their teeth.
 Take a sharp intake of breath, sigh.
 Then tell you everything that is wrong with your pride and joy

 ‘Well, it’s like this mate.
 ‘The alloys are shot’.
 ‘The colour is so last year and have you any idea how expensive it is to repair those dents!’
 They take an impressive looking bundle of tenners out of their back pocket.
 Then offer you a derisory but ‘because you seem like a decent fellow’ £500 for your car!

 ‘Well, I’ve had no other calls’.
 ‘They are right I really should have done something about those alloys’.
 ‘And they have come a long way and do seem awfully nice, after all, they did call me Mate!
 So maybe I could probably drop my price by maybe a bit.’